Yrrrrrf/azathoth/README.md

 ### Installation

-This project uses both Python and Rust dependencies.
+This project is a workspace containing multiple components.

 For Python dependencies:

 ```sh
 uv sync